Dewan Singh Bhakuni

-Dewan Singh Bhakuni (born 1930) is an Indian natural product chemist, stereochemist and a former director general-grade scientist of the Central Drug Research Institute.
+Dewan Singh Bhakuni (30 December 1930 – 22 April 2021) was an Indian natural product chemist, stereochemist who was a director general-grade scientist of the Central Drug Research Institute.
 He is known for his researches on the biogenesis of alkaloids and is an elected fellow of the Indian Academy of Sciences, the National Academy of Sciences, India and the Indian National Science Academy.
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, in 1975, for his contributions to chemical sciences.

 Biography

 D. S. Bhakuni, born on 30 December 1930 in the Indian state of Uttar Pradesh, graduated in chemistry from Allahabad University and completed his master's degree at the same institution.
 He started his career in 1958 as a teaching faculty but a year later, joined Central Drug Research Institute (CDRI), Lucknow and worked there for three years.
 His next move was to National Botanical Research Institute in 1962 but later went to the UK to pursue his doctoral studies.
 He secured a Phd in 1965 from the University of London under the guidance of Sir Derek Barton of Imperial College London, a renowned organic chemist and 1969 Nobel laureate; his thesis being Studies in alkaloid biosynthesis.
 He would also receive the degree of Doctor of Science from London University in 1978.
 Returning to India, he joined CDRI in 1965 where he spent the rest of his official career till his superannuation in 1990 as a director general-grade scientist.
 In between, he had a stint at University of Concepción, Chile as a visiting professor.
 Post-retirement, he was selected as an emeritus scientist by the Council of Scientific and Industrial Research.
+Bhakuni died on 22 April 2021, at the age of 90.